mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 Removing Pages
 ~~~~~~~~~~~~~~

-If a feature is removed in a certain version, the corresponding pages.
+If a feature is removed in a certain version, the corresponding pages:

 1. Will first be marked deprecated.